What is Tax Equivalent Yield?

 So, Mr. Ramesh finds out that taxed investment isn’t a good deal, and he should go for tax-free investments.

-Tax Equivalent Yield Formula in Excel (with excel template)
+Formula In Excel (with Excel template)

 Let us now do the same example above in Excel.

-This is very simple.
+It is very simple.
 You need to provide the two inputs of Tax Yield and Tax Rate.

 You can easily find out the tax-equivalent in the template provided.